My Blogging Tools – How I Get It Done

 For scheduling Pinterest posts I use Tailwind.
 This is a very powerful tool but I am only using a few of its capabilities.
 I will be diving deeper into this excellent blogging tool this year.
 When I find myself with extra time, or frankly when I'm super organized and make the time, I use Tailwind to curate Pinterest content.

 For other social media channels, I use Buffer.
-I’ve also used this tool for years and love it.
+I've also used this tool for years and love it.
 I use it mostly for Twitter, LinkedIn, and Facebook.
-They have Google+ but only for personal pages, not for a business (or blog) page.
-As I’m reading things online that I feel like sharing, I just add it to my Buffer queue and I’m done.
-It spaces out the content I want to share so I’m not sending out too many updates at once.
+As I'm reading things online that I feel like sharing, I just add it to my Buffer queue and I'm done.
+It spaces out the content I want to share so I'm not sending out too many updates at once.

 I did have a tool that was essential to my online life that recently sunsetted.
 I used it to automatically tweet out new blog posts from hand-selected bloggers who consistently produced great content.
 I was very sad it doesn't exist anymore and but have now discovered dlvrit which does exactly what my old tool does!
 I set up my account with bloggers whose content I love and when they publish a post, it automatically gets tweeted.

 One writing tool I recently discovered and am now OBSESSED with is Grammarly.
 It's a site and a plug-in that corrects your grammar as you write and I love it!
 It has helped improve my comma usage like crazy.
 I love to geek out on the weekly reports that tell me how much I've written and what my most common mistakes are, in this case, commas!

 When you are trying to showcase your work to brands or even prospective employees, your writing better be error-free and Grammarly definitely helps with that!
 I'm using the free version, but they have a paid version as well.